There are dozens of pretty villages to explore in Dorset! Here’s our local’s guide to some of the best…

 RELATED POST: 10 of the Best Dog Friendly Hotels in Dorset

-Briantspuddle won “best small village” in the Dorset Village Awards in 2018.
+Briantspuddle won “best small village” in the Dorset Village Awards a few years ago.
 A quick look around gives you an idea as to why!
 This small village near Dorchester sits on the banks of the River Piddle.
 It’s filled with historic, thatched-roof cottages that look as though they’ve been lifted straight from a postcard.

 Abbotsbury is an extremely attractive little village, made up of a long street of thatched-roof houses built from a beautiful honey-coloured stone.
 Many of the buildings date from the 16th century, and several were built using stones from the 11th-century abbey which gives the village its name.